-Agnesian HealthCare’s monthly domestic violence awareness program, Shine On Sessions, will examine “Drugs, Alcohol and Domestic Violence” at 6 p.m.
-Monday, July 20, at Fond du Lac Public Library.
+Agnesian HealthCare’s monthly domestic violence awareness program, Shine On Sessions, will review the dynamics of a violent relationship in the program, Teen Dating Violence, at 6 p.m.
+Monday, September 21, at Fond du Lac Public Library.
 The program is free; no registration required.

-The session, facilitated by Amy Rodriguez, Agnesian HealthCare's Domestic Violence Program prevention educator, will take a closer look at how drugs and alcohol are used in violent relationships.
+The overview, facilitated by Amy Rodriguez, Agnesian HealthCare's Domestic Violence Program prevention educator, will cover the warning signs of a violent relationship.

 The Fond du Lac Public Library’s popular Storytimes programs resume on September 15.

 All Storytime programs are drop-ins (no registration required) full of age-appropriate fun stories, songs and activities.
 Programs change weekly.
 Adults are encouraged to stay with their children; all children 5 and younger must be accompanied by an adult.

 Since the earliest days of railroading, Fond du Lac has been a hub.
 In her program, Following the Train Tracks, at 6 p.m.
 Thursday, September 17, local historian Tracy Reinhardt will share stories and photos from Fond du Lac’s early days of railroading, including depots and famous wrecks.

 Artists are invited to submit samples for a special exhibit in the Fond du Lac Public Library’s Langdon Divers Gallery.
 The All Hallows Eve exhibit from October 7 to November 4 will complement the library’s annual Fond du Lac Reads program – one book for the whole community, with programs to match.